candide-guevara/candide-guevara.github.io/_posts/language/2016-08-14-natural-vs-program-language.md

 # Rant: Old dogs do not learn new tricks ?

-* This is not always a welcome property.
-It is very easy to express concurrency relations in natural languages.
 On a different subject, does your age affect the way you assimilate new languages ?
 I have heard many people say that you cannot easily learn a new language when you are old.
 It may be true of pronunciacion, after a decade living in France I have not managed to lose my accent.